Shawn Barber (American football): Washington Redskins

-Barber was drafted in the 1998 NFL Draft by the Washington Redskins.
+Barber was drafted in the 1998 NFL draft by the Washington Redskins.
 In 1998, Barber saw duty in 16 games (one start) for the Redskins, amassing 34 tackles (28 solo), one interception, two passes defensed and a forced fumble.
 Also added a team-high 15 special teams tackles.
 During the 1999 season, he opened all 16 Redskins games for the first time in his career and totaled a career-high 148 tackles, 1 sack, five passes defensed, three forced fumbles and eight special teams tackles.
 He also added two interceptions for 70 yards with a touchdown.
 In 2000, Barber started 14 games for Redskins and was inactive for two games.
 That season, he registered 82 tackles, 2.0 sacks, two fumble recoveries and two special teams tackles.
 His last year as a Redskin was 2001.
 While he was a Redskin he appeared in 49 games (34 starts), amassing 281 tackles, 3 sacks, three interceptions with one touchdown, two fumble recoveries, four forced fumbles and added 25 special teams tackles.
 While he was there, he started two playoff games in 1999, amassing 16 tackles, a sack and a forced fumble.

-First stint with Eagles
+Philadelphia Eagles (first stint)

 Barber's first season with the Philadelphia Eagles was in 2002.
 He started all 16 games as a linebacker and produced 119 tackles, one sack, two interceptions, including a career-long 80-yard touchdown, a career-high three fumble recoveries, one forced fumble, and seven passes defensed.